AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ## Summary

 That was a lot to take in, but hopefully you now have a better understanding of the whole CRLF vs. LF debate and why this causes so many problems for teams that use a mixture of Windows and other operating systems.
 Whereas Windows follows the original convention of a carriage return plus a line feed (`CRLF`) for line endings, operating systems like Linux and Mac use only the line feed (`LF`) character.
 The history of these two control characters dates back to the era of the typewriter.
-While this tends to cause problems with software like git, you can specify settings at the repo level with a `.gitattributes` file to normalize your line endings regardless of what operating systems your developers are using.
-You can also optionally specify an `.editorconfig` file to ensure that new files are always created with `LF` line endings, even on Windows.
+While this tends to cause problems with software like Git, you can specify settings at the repo level with a `.gitattributes` file to normalize your line endings regardless of what operating systems your developers are using.
+You can also optionally add an `.editorconfig` file to ensure that new files are always created with `LF` line endings, even on Windows.

 {% include unsplashAttribution.md name: "Katrin Hauf", username: "trine", photoId: "jpkvklXwt98" %}